If you want to learn about the drug Trigoxin, you probably watched the movie Run.

 There may be drugs used for bad intentions, but these drugs are used to numb painful areas and are not easily purchased from pharmacies.

 Such drugs are usually sold on prescription and not in pill form, but in the form of injections, ointments or sprays.

-If you are interested in book lice, you can also read this article.
+If you are wondering how the actors cry due to their role, you can also read this article.